-Through utilization of the CEO's Industrial Strategic Energy Management (I-SEM) program, which launched in 2019, industrial organizations can save up to 5% on energy costs.
-The ISEM program targets energy performance improvements through low to no cost operations, maintenance, and behavioral opportunities.
+Through the utilization of the CEO's Industrial Strategic Energy Management (I-SEM) program, which launched in 2019, industrial organizations can save up to 5% on energy costs.
+The ISEM program targets energy performance improvements through low to no-cost operations, maintenance, and behavioral opportunities.
 This program builds organizational resiliency and business continuity through utilizing organizational structures such as energy teams, energy policies, and employee engagement.

 What is Strategic Energy Management?

 In short, Strategic Energy Management (SEM) is a continuous improvement process helping organizations effectively manage energy use via operations, maintenance, and behavioral changes.
 The program focuses on employee and executive engagement to develop, standardize, or update organizational energy management practices, policies, and processes.
 In turn, these practices, policies, and processes are integrated into business practice, providing persistent energy savings.